Azure/azure-storage-python/README.rst

 If you would like to become an active contributor to this project, please follow the instructions provided in `Azure Projects Contribution Guidelines`_.
-You can find more details for contributing in the [CONTRIBUTING.md doc](CONTRIBUTING.md).
+You can find more details for contributing in the `CONTRIBUTING.md doc`_.

 If you encounter any bugs with the library, please file an issue in the `Issues`_ section of the project.